angelobattaglia/sysadmin/docs/Links.md

 # Links

-## An Opinionated Guide to Programming
+## Tooling

-The operating system is our development environment.
-You can't control GUIs programmatically.
-You can't "script" GUIs.
-You can't create your own workflow.
+The operating system is a development environment.
-A command-line based approach to computer programming requires:

 - Minimal linux-based/FreeBSD/OpenBSD operating system
 - A posix compliant shell (recommended), such as dash.
 Bash is good as well, albeit not stricly POSIX.